- Invitational Information

 b.
 Scholastic National Invitational Event and Award Requirements.
 See tab further down page.

 c.
 Olympiad and World Teams.
 The US Champion and US Women’s Champion qualify automatically for the respective team, but foreign players must also meet the requirements in 1.d.
 Other participants are selected by using the appropriate Invitational Rating List.
-The use of this combined list also applies to the Zonal Championships (U.S. Championship and U.S. Women’s Championship in odd-numbered years) since they lead to qualification to the World Championship cycles.
+The use of this combined list also applies to the Zonal Championships (U.S. Championship and U.S. Women’s Championship in even-numbered years) since they lead to qualification to the World Championship cycles.
 For the Olympiad and World Team Championships, the Team Captain and Coaches are selected by the players.
 The selection of team members, captains and coaches for one event is independent from the selection of teams for subsequent events.
 For example, the members of the Olympiad teams will not necessarily be the same for subsequent events such as the World Team Championships.
 For the World Senior Team Championships, the top five players who qualify by age (as of December 31 of the competition year) for the Open 50+ competition and accept their invitations are designated the official team, and will receive any stipend designated by the Executive Board to offset their costs.
 There will be no separate Team Captain or Coaches designated for the World Senior Team Championships.
 The highest rated player on the team will be designated Team Captain, unless the players choose otherwise.

 3. Invitational Cut-off Dates